DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Result Analysis

 \subsubsection{ROC and AUC Analysis}

 Receiver Operating Characteristic (ROC) curves and Area Under the Curve (AUC) metrics provide a more nuanced view of classifier performance beyond simple accuracy.
 An AUC of 1.00, achieved in all classes for the 4-class and 3-class settings, indicates perfect discrimination between positive and negative examples for each class.
-Even in the binary setting, the ROC curve was almost ideal, reflecting the network’s ability to separate tumor from non-tumor cases with virtually no false positives or false negatives.

-This result is particularly encouraging in medical applications where false negatives (missed tumors) could lead to life-threatening consequences, and false positives could trigger unnecessary biopsies or treatments.
-By demonstrating a ROC-AUC of 1.00 across categories, the model positions itself as not only accurate but also clinically safe.
+Even in the binary setting, the ROC curve was almost ideal, reflecting the network’s ability to separate tumor from non-tumor cases with virtually no false positives or false negatives. \\ This result is particularly encouraging in medical applications where false negatives (missed tumors) could lead to life-threatening consequences, and false positives could trigger unnecessary biopsies or treatments.
+By demonstrating a ROC-AUC of 1.00 across categories, the model positions itself as not only accurate but also clinically safe. \\